baetis-ma/home_env_monitor/index.md

    printf  FH "%s %s\n", strftime('%Y/%m/%d  %H:%M::%S',localtime), $inarray[7 + 3*($a-1)];
 }
 ```
-##### This program can be run with the `watch -n 30 ./collectdata.pl` on the command line, it will collect data every thirty seconds and store each sensor reading in separate files in the ./save directory.
+##### This program can be run with the `watch -n 120 ./collectdata.pl` on the command line, it will collect data every two minutes and store each sensor reading in separate files in the ./save directory.
 The datastamp format in the files can be read with gnuplot programs like the following
 ```gnuplot
 #!/usr/bin/gnuplot -p
      set xdata time